nixworks/public/news/2009/10/16/README.md

 ##### Movement for the Emancipation of the Niger Delta
 ### [ One part of Movement for the Emancipation of the Niger Delta (MEND) ends a three-month ceasefire and resumes attacks on the oil industry in Nigeria. ](/news/2009/10/16/one-part-of-movement-for-the-emancipation-of-the-niger-delta-mend-ends-a-three-month-ceasefire-and-resumes-attacks-on-the-oil-industry-in.md)
-_Context: Movement for the Emancipation of the Niger Delta, Nigeria_
+_Context: Nigeria, Movement for the Emancipation of the Niger Delta_

 ##### Guinea
 ### [ Guinea's civil service minister Alpha Diallo resigns after a massacre of opposition supporters, following agriculture minister Abdourahmane Sanoh who resigned days earlier. ](/news/2009/10/16/guinea-s-civil-service-minister-alpha-diallo-resigns-after-a-massacre-of-opposition-supporters-following-agriculture-minister-abdourahmane.md)
-_Context: Alpha Diallo, Abdourahmane Sanoh, Guinea, massacre of opposition protesters_
+_Context: Alpha Diallo, Abdourahmane Sanoh, massacre of opposition protesters, Guinea_

 ##### Australia
 ### [ Australian pop singer, songwriter, and actress Kylie Minogue makes her Hindi cinema debut in "Blue", thought to be the most expensive Bollywood production ever. ](/news/2009/10/16/australian-pop-singer-songwriter-and-actress-kylie-minogue-makes-her-hindi-cinema-debut-in-blue-thought-to-be-the-most-expensive-bolly.md)
-_Context: pop, Kylie Minogue, Blue, Bollywood, Australia_
+_Context: Blue, Australia, pop, Bollywood, Kylie Minogue_

 ##### mosque
 ### [ At least seven people are killed and at least ten are injured in an explosion at a mosque, police station and passenger bus in Peshawar, Pakistan. ](/news/2009/10/16/at-least-seven-people-are-killed-and-at-least-ten-are-injured-in-an-explosion-at-a-mosque-police-station-and-passenger-bus-in-peshawar-pa.md)